 SAMSLAM: Simulated Annealing Monocular SLAM

-SAMSLAM (Simulated Annealing Monocular SLAM) replaces the classic global SfM optimized approach - for obtaning both the 3D map and the camera pose - by a robust simulated annealing scheme.
+SAMSLAM (Simulated Annealing Monocular SLAM) replaces the classic global Structure from Motion optimized approach - for obtaning both the 3D map and the camera pose - with a robust simulated annealing scheme.
 It works locally on triplets of successive overlapping keyframes, thus guaranteeing scale and 3D structure consistency.
 Each update step uses RANSAC and alternates between the registration of the three 3D maps associated to each image pair in the triplet and the refinement of the corresponding poses, by progressively limiting the allowable reprojection error.
 SAMSLAM does not require neither global optimization nor loop closure.
 Moreover, it does not perform any back-correction of the poses and does not suffer of 3D map growth.

 LaserGun: Hybrid 3D reconstruction combining visual odometry and laser scanning

 LaserGun combines visual odometry techniques with active laser scanning triangulation.
 After the initial calibration of the relative component of the system (i.e the camera intrinsic calibration parameters and the laser plane), laser profiles are employed to extract object 3D structure while visual odometry information are used to track and merge the data from the different frames.
 According to the experimental results, greater accuracy is achieved by the system when planar homography decomposition is used to track the camera instead of using a monocular SLAM approach.

 MagicBox: Photometric stereo for accurate leather fabric reproduction